-- A. Friction ridge print examinations are conducted using Analysis, Comparison, and Evaluation, which is applied in all types of friction ridge examinations (i.e., unknown to known, known to known, or unknown to unknown). - B. Analysis, Comparison, and Evaluation is a process in which the examiner continually assesses the specificity and/or rarity of features and any similarity/dissimilarity between two prints. - C. At any time throughout the Analysis, Comparison, and Evaluation process, the examiner may re-analyze the friction ridge print.
+- A. Analysis, Comparison, and Evaluation is a process in which the examiner continually assesses the specificity and/or rarity of features and any similarity/dissimilarity between two prints. - 1.
+The process is applied in all types of friction ridge examinations (i.e., unknown to known, known to known, or unknown to unknown). - B. Throughout Analysis, Comparison, and Evaluation, the examiner may re-analyze the friction ridge print based on new interpretations of friction ridge information (e.g., consultation).